The Cornwall We Want

 Loving the quiet

-by KSL, over 4 years agoAfter adjusting to the lockdown, I realised that those first two months were a gift.
+by KSL, almost 6 years agoAfter adjusting to the lockdown, I realised that those first two months were a gift.
 I loved not having traffic noise continually, as we live on the A390.
 When we began to be able to go out, it was such a joy to not be stuck in traffic.
 In summer we often can't get out of our drive for cars!
 We've even ventured out to the coast, a thing we never do in the summer because of the crowds.
 I realise I only ever enjoy Cornwall normally in the Spring and Autumn.
 The lack of tourists has brought a calm...
 Continue reading

 -